some0necoding/pwman/README.md

  - cryptography and encryption for data storage
  - x window system for clipboard managment
  - advanced debugging: use of automation to generate specific testing environment
+ - source code compiling and building: use of make utility
+ - advanced development: use of git and github

 day one of development (first commit): 4th november 2021